-Ooooh, gooood.
-Did you know mint chip ice cream is referred to as peppermint bon bon in the Midwest?
-I did not know.
-Until I stepped up to the window at an ice cream shop a year or two ago and asked to “see what the bon bon flavor looks like.”
-Oh.
-Isn’t that the same as mint chip?
-Why didn’t they write that on the chalkboard menu?
+Fun fact: mint chip ice cream is referred to as peppermint bon bon in certain parts.
+I didn’t realize that until I stepped up to the window at an ice cream shop several years ago and asked to see what the peppermint bon bon flavor looks like.
+(Isn’t that the same as mint chip?
+Why didn’t they write that on the chalkboard menu?)

-When Hubby finally was able to sample (after the kids swooped in front of him to grab their minty bowls), he didn’t speak.
-Bite, swallow, bite.
-Yes, he affirms: His favorite frozen treat is just as good home-made as the ones he would stand in line to buy.
+This favorite frozen treat is just as good homemade as the ones you’d stand in line to buy.
 Maybe even a tad better, because you can amp up the mint factor and chocolate bits as you wish.

 Grab these 5 ingredients and give it a go: